 - a.
 A competition must declare with the draw the regime for weighing-in with regard to the events a competitor may be competing in and must confirm arrangements for the issue of weight certificates. - b.
 Rowers shall be weighed-in each day not less than one hour and not more than two hours before the scheduled start time of the first race that day of the event in which they are entered. - c.
 Rowers need not weigh in on a day on which they are not racing. - d.
 All members of a crew must report for weighing at the same time.
 This rule shall not apply to coxes (see rule 7-2-7c). - e.
 Rowers substituted into a crew as a result of a medical withdrawal shall be weighed in at the earliest possible opportunity after approval for the substitution was given. - f.
 Rowers shall wear racing strip when they weigh-in. - g.
-It is recommended, for identification purposes, that competitors carry their British Rowing membership card or photographic identification when presenting themselves for weighing. - h.
-A crew that does not meet the weight requirements shall not be allowed to race. - The Race Committee Chairman must decide if a rower entered for more than one event must weigh-in for each event or only once.
+Competitors may be asked to produce their membership card, or other photographic identification, when weighing in. - h.
+A crew that does not meet the weight requirements shall not be allowed to race.

+The Race Committee Chair must decide if a rower entered for more than one event must weigh-in for each event or only once.
 Regard should be given to any potentially unfair conditions resulting from the competition schedule.